ohnoitsalobo/soundcraft-ui/uidata_websocket/README.md

 Using this, it would be possible to translate the messages to and from MIDI signals if you have the programming knowledge.

 **DISCLAIMER: Please note that, with some exceptions, the mixer only accepts fader/slider values between 0 and 1, and sending values outside this range may cause unintended behaviour.
 I am not responsible for your mixer's safety.
-Use this script with care.**
+Use this script with care.
+Using this script to modify mixer values also does not currently respect stereo inputs / ouputs configuration.**

 You can fetch the initial starting values of the mixer from a JSON file located at `http://[your-mixer-ip]/js/initparams.js` OR parse the intial values from the Websocket when initially connecting to the mixer.